Xinhui-99/CoMDA/README.md

-# Co-MDA: Trustworthy Federated Multi-source Domain Adaptation on Black-Box Models
+# Co-MDA: Federated Multi-source Domain Adaptation on Black-box Models

-Here is the implementation of the model Co-MDA in paper: Co-MDA: Trustworthy Federated Multi-source Domain Adaptation on Black-Box Models.
+Here is the implementation of the model Co-MDA in paper: Co-MDA: Federated Multi-source Domain Adaptation on Black-box Models.

 ## Model Review: